Last Revised: August 21st, 2019

 MORE MENTORING TIPS

 When working with your mentee, remember that your function is to help the mentee learn to think and act successfully and independently.
-Don’t tell the mentee exactly what to do or do their work yourself.
+Don’t tell the mentee exactly what to do and don’t do their work for them.
 Simply guide and offer feedback.

-Keep in mind, too, that for the mentor/mentee relationship to be successful, you must be:
+Keep in mind that for the mentor/mentee relationship to be successful, you must be:

 Need assistance or more info?
-Please contact the current Vice-President of Membership, whose name, phone, and e-mail may be found in the Member Directory.
+Please contact the current Vice-President of Membership, whose name, phone, and e-mail may be found in the Member Directory in Easy Speak under the This Club tab.